pivot-access-ltd/bma-offline-docs/src/how-to-use-lxd.md

 The following packages will be REMOVED: liblxc-common* liblxc1* lxcfs* lxd* lxd-client*
 0 upgraded, 0 newly installed, 5 to remove and 21 not upgraded.
-pAfter this operation, 34.1 MB disk space will be freed.
+After this operation, 34.1 MB disk space will be freed.
 (Reading database ...
 67032 files and directories currently installed.)
 Removing lxd (3.0.3-0ubuntu1~18.04.1) ...
 Removing lxd dnsmasq configuration